-To access the virtual bucket and object browser, select Buckets in the sidebar.
-You will be presented with a management console where virtual buckets can be added from regular backends and from zIDA created regions.
+To access the virtual bucket and object browser, select Virtual Buckets in the sidebar.
+You will be presented with a management console where virtual buckets can be added to virtual regions.

-Orchesto supports several bucket-level operations, ranging from basic features such as creation and removal of buckets to more advanced operations such as live synchronisation / migration of buckets, gateway-side encryption, IAM bucket policies and object versioning.
+Orchesto supports several bucket-level operations, ranging from basic features such as creation and removal of buckets to more advanced operations such as live synchronisation / migration of buckets, gateway-side encryption, IAM bucket policies, bucket caching and object versioning.

 You can connect to any number of storage providers and make any combination of buckets available through the gateway.